Literature on community seed banks

 Although community level seed-saving initiatives have been around for about 30 years, until recently they have received little attention in the scientific literature on climate change adaptation and plant genetic resources.
 Based on research experiences from various countries, this article argues that community seed banks can enhance the resilience of farmers, in particular of communities and households most affected by climate change.
 Community seed banks can secure improved access to, and availability of, diverse, locally adapted crops and varieties, and enhance related indigenous knowledge and skills in plant management, including seed selection, treatment, storage, multiplication, and distribution.

-Vernooy, R.; Shrestha, P.; Sthapit, B. (eds) (2015) Community seed banks: origins, evolution and prospects.
+Vernooy, R., Shrestha, P., and Sthapit, B. (eds) (2015).
+Community seed banks: origins, evolution and prospects.
 Issues in Agricultural Biodiversity.
 London (UK): Routledge 270 p.
 ISBN: 978-0-415-70806-0

 Community seed banks first appeared towards the end of the 1980s, established with the support of international and national non-governmental organizations.
 This book is the first to provide a global review of their development and includes a wide range of case studies.

-Development Fund (2011): Banking for the Future: Savings, Security and Seeds.
+Development Fund.
+(2011).
+Banking for the Future: Savings, Security and Seeds.
 A short study of community seed banks in Bangladesh, Costa Rica, Ethiopia, Honduras, India, Nepal, Thailand, Zambia and Zimbabwe

 This report presents various community seed bank projects and the lessons that can be learned from them.
 Community seed banks are collections of seeds that are maintained and administered by the communities themselves.
 Seeds can be stored either in large quantity to ensure that planting material is available, or in small samples to ensure that genetic material is available should varieties become endangered.
 Such seed banks have the potential to be important contributing factors to the realization of Farmers' Rights and this is also examined in a chapter in the report.
 The report features the story on how farmers in Costa Rica increase their income through seed multiplication, how farmers in Honduras was saved by their community seed bank when hit by flood, how traditional knowledge is passed on to school children in Thailand, how farmers in Ethiopia got access to traditional varieties that had been lost.
 The report studies the experiences with community seed banks in Bangladesh, Costa Rica, Ethiopia, Honduras, India, Nepal, Thailand, Zambia and Zimbabwe.
 Furthermore, the report concludes with a set of policy recommendations to governments, agricultural research institutions, the commercial seed sector and NGOs.